How to display the past......

 Why does it look the way it does?

 The objects in museum galleries may be Greek and Roman antiquities, several thousand years old, but a lot of different factors affect how they are presented.
 Here are just a few points that are important in shaping what you see in a gallery display (but that you may never have realized).
-I’ll come back to some in more detail over the next few weeks.

 • Curators’ choices

 Someone has to decide which objects to include in a gallery display, where they will go, and what information will be provided.
-Lack of space in every gallery means that it is impossible to include everything, and there are always choices to be made – some ‘stories’ will be chosen and others left out.
+Lack of space in every gallery means that it is impossible to include everything, and there are always choices to be made–some ‘stories’ will be chosen and others left out.

 • Design and Architecture